 Both the Investigator and C3 Jian, LLC reserve the right to terminate the study at any time.
 Should this be necessary, both parties will arrange discontinuation procedures.
 In terminating the study, both the Investigator and C3 Jian, LLC will assure that adequate consideration is given to the protection of the subjects' interests.
-All subjects will undergo an "exit" examination with the following evaluations, if the study is terminated prematurely and the subject is within the safety evaluation period defined in this protocol:
+All subjects will undergo all evaluations specified for the end of study (Study Visit 22), in an "exit" examination, if the study is terminated prematurely.